NicholasPHansen/CarND-LaneLines-P1/README.md

 ### 1.1 - Grayscale conversion

 This step will convert and image from a three channel image (r, g, b), to a single channel image, with values in the range `v = [0; 255]`.
-For this step, I use the
 The resulting image is shown below.
 ![alt text][gray_scale]